tilburgsciencehub/website/content/topics/Computer-Setup/develop-coding-skills/coding-practices/parallel-computing.md

 ## When to parallelize

-As shortly mentioned before, the theoretical time-saving is not likely to be reached due to overhead.
+As briefly mentioned before, the maximum theoretical time-saving is not likely to be reached due to overhead.
 The potential speedup may follow Amdahl's Law, a principle in computer science that tells us the achievable overall speedup (*on the y-axis*) is limited by the number of cores (*on the x-axis*), as well as the proportion of the computation that can be parallelized (`the different lines, *the parallel portion*).
 This idea is shown by the graph below, taken from [Wikipedia](https://en.wikipedia.org/wiki/Amdahl%27s_law).

 <p align = "center">
 <img src = "../images/amdahls_law.png" width="300">